Care needs assessments

 If you need extra help to manage day-to-day, find out about care needs assessments and how to ask for one.

-If you are finding it hard to manage on your own or with caring for a loved one, browse Live Well B&NES for local support services and activities which will likely help you, including groups and activities for older people, support for carers, health and wellbeing services and help to live at home.
+If you are finding it hard to manage on your own or with caring for a loved one, start by browsing our adults needing support section.
+Here you'll find local support services which could help you, including groups and activities, health and wellbeing services, help to live independently at home and support for carers.
 Try the Unsure where to start tool, for personalised search results based on a series of questions about your needs.

 What is a care needs assessment?

-If you're struggling to do things on a daily basis and think you might need extra support from social care, a care needs assessment is the first step.
+If you're struggling to do things on a daily basis and think you might need extra support from social care, you can ask for a care needs assessment.

 A care needs assessment is free, and you're entitled to one regardless of your financial situation or level of need.